Back to posts

 }

-Logs are stored in semi-structured tables.
-This design allows for flexibility in querying and efficient storage.
-The schema adapts to varying log formats and structures, which is pretty neat.
+Logs are stored in semi-structured tables, providing querying flexibility and storage efficiency.
+The schema adapts to varying log formats and structures.

 • Compression Optimization: The schema uses codecs and strings to enhance compression and reduce storage needs.
 Codecs like Delta, Gorilla, and LZ4 help achieve high compression rates.